Hierarchical modeling of gravitational-wave populations for disentangling environmental and modified-gravity effects

 We now calculate the Bayes factors $\mathcal{B}^v_\ell$ and $\mathcal{B}^v_g$ according to Eqs.~\eqref{eq:MCbayesfactorlocal} and~\eqref{eq:MCbayesfactorglobal} (and $\mathcal{B}^g_\ell = \mathcal{B}^v_\ell/\mathcal{B}^v_g$).
 We again draw $N = 5000$ samples of the vacuum-GR, local effect, and global effect hyperparameters, $\vlambda_v, \vlambda_\ell, \vlambda_g$, respectively, this time from their full priors (Table~\ref{tab:hyperpriorsall}), and weight them by the approximate hyperlikelihoods calculated in the appendices~\ref{app:vacuumhyperlikelihoodapp},~\ref{app:localhyperlikelihoodapp}, and~\ref{app:globalhyperlikelihoodapp} for the vacuum-GR, local effect, and global effect hypotheses, respectively.
 We plot the log Bayes factors for all four populations and the different population sizes in Fig.~\ref{fig:Bayesfactorresultssinglepop}.
 For brevity, we notate, e.g., $\log_{10}\mathcal{B}^v_\ell$ as $v/\ell$ in this plot.
 We find that the correct hypothesis is always preferred in all of the populations.
-Notably, in $P_g$, the local effect hypothesis is also preferred over vacuum-GR even though the true population does not have the local effect.
+Notably, in $P_g$ with $N_{\rm pop} = 100, 1000$, the local effect hypothesis is also preferred over vacuum-GR even though the true population does not have the local effect\footnote{The deviation from the trend in the $N_{\rm pop} = 500$ case may be attributed to one or more stochastic processes in the setup, which include generating the population, sampling from the hyperpriors, etc.}.
 This is again explained by the systematic biases induced on the MLE estimates of $A_\ell, n_\ell$ due to a non-null $\dot{G}$ in this population.
 The two hypotheses $\mathH_\ell, \mathH_g$ can still be disentangled by calculating $\mathcal{B}^g_\ell$, found in this case to be extremely favorable for the (correct) global effect hypothesis.
 This is represented by the ``$g/\ell$'' bars in the third panel.
 The effect of the size of the EMRI population is most evident in the calculation of $\mathcal{B}^g_\ell$ in the population $P_{\rm mix}$, where the preference for the global effect hypothesis over the local one flips when $N_{\rm pop}$ is small.
 This is because with fewer sources in the population, the measurement uncertainty on $\dot{G}$ is larger, and hence increasingly consistent with the null value.